Slow quasiparticle dynamics and anyonic statistics in a fractional quantum Hall Fabry-P\'erot interferometer: Time-Domain Reconstruction of a 2 /3 Jump

 The time dependence of the quasiparticle number implied by either of these possibilities reconciles our earlier observation of the identical `charge fingerprints' in \textit{both} regions I and IV, and regions II and V. The information required to discriminate between the two possibilities is provided by the magnitude of the phase slip from region II to region III: here, $\Delta \theta$ is significantly \textit{larger} than $\theta_a$, whereas a finite amount of bulk-edge coupling should only serve to decrease the magnitude of the phase jump.
 (All of the other phase slips show a value slightly less than $\theta_a$).
 This suggests that the slip separating regions II and III should be associated with a decrease in the number of quasiparticles by two, as the change in phase is then $\Delta \theta = -4\pi / 3 + \delta \theta_{BE}$.
+In other words, we interpret $\Delta \theta / 2 \pi = 0.393 = -\frac{2}{3}(1 - K_{IL}/K_{I}) +1$, which gives a value of $K_{IL}/K_{I} \approx 0.1$ consistent with small bulk-edge coupling.